jonpugh/documentation-1/source/docs/articles/sites/code/hot-fixes.md

 <div class="alert alert-danger" role="alert">
 <h4>Warning</h4>
 We do not recommend hotfixing.
 Hotfixes should be the exception, not the norm.
 Pushing a hotfix via Git is the only way to push code directly to Live without having to go through Dev and Test.
 Hotfixing is not a best practice and any damage to the source code will be the responsibility of the user and should be avoided whenever possible.
+We recommend restoring Dev's codebase as an alternative, see <a href="/docs/articles/sites/backups/restoring-an-environment-from-a-backup#restoring-the-codebase">Restoring an Environment from a Backup</a>.
 </div>